 When putting together a presentation, make sure you know what is your goal, what you want to achieve by showing your data.
 What’s the story and morale behind data?

-Consider structuring your presentation using 4MAT questions model or AIDA flow (Attention, Interest, Desire, Action) – here’s an article with using AIDA slide examples.
+Consider structuring your presentation using 4MAT questions model or AIDA flow (Attention, Interest, Desire, Action) – here’s article with using AIDA slide examples.

 Summing up data presentation issues

-These were a few examples where data presentation can go wrong.
-Realizing those risk areas you can think about how to tackle them properly.
+These were a few of examples where data presentation can go wrong.
+Realizing those risk areas you can think how to tackle them properly.
 There may be more, of course.
 A lot depends on your context – are you presenting to experts or novice audience, are you a skilled professional speaker or are you starting the path of presenting.

 You don’t need to be a data science Ph.D. expert to use data charts properly.
 In data visualization, a lot can be done using a few rules of graphical design (contrast, alignment, or consistency).
-With proper use of colors and PowerPoint, shapes can create visually attractive data plots.
+With proper use of colors and PowerPoint shapes can create visually attractive data plots.
 You can enrich them with additional elements that will help a reader in faster interpretation of data categories.

 If you want more learn more, check my data presentation training where I share more ways you can enhance data charts and make your presentation slides attractive.

-Need further help in slide redesign – reach out to me, I will be glad to talk.
+Need a further help in slide redesign – reach out to me, I will be glad to talk.

 Peter